Why should you become a physician assistant?

 5. You can write prescriptions:

-This is something I take for granted after 8 years.
-Yes, your family may hit you up for a refill of their Lasix from time to time but nothing beats the ability to solve a problem with a swipe of your pen.
-It is just plain cool and the first time you do it, you will be in shock that it actually worked.
+This is something I take for granted after 14 years in practice.
+Yes, your family may hit you up for a refill of their Verapamil from time to time but, nothing beats the ability to solve a problem with a swipe of your pen.
+It is just plain cool, and the first time you do it, you will be in shock that it actually worked.

 6. You can wear a white coat: